CprimeLearningLabs/terraform-aws-intro/labs/lab-4.7-Functions/lab4.7-functions.md

 </details>

 We now want a way to determine cluster_size according to the following criteria:
-*	Use input variable node_count if it is not null
+*	Use the input variable node_count if it is not null
 *	Otherwise use the input variable load_level to lookup a cluster_size value from the size_spec map
 *	If both node_count and load_level input variables are undefined, then the default cluster size should be 1